Ciomadul: Composition

 The principal rock is dacite, which defines a potassium-rich calc-alkaline suite.
 The rocks have a porphyric appearance and contain few vesicles.
 They are also very rich in crystals, with the dominant phenocryst-forming minerals being biotite, hornblende and plagioclase.
 Less important are allanite, apatite, clinopyroxene, olivine, orthopyroxene, quartz, sphene and zircon.
 The groundmass contains plagioclase, pyroxene, silicon dioxide and oxides of iron and titanium.
+Clots formed by various felsic crystals are common.
 The composition of Ciomadul's rocks has been fairly constant throughout its evolution albeit with two shifts 1 million and 650,000 years before present, and this diversity of its components indicate that the genesis of Ciomadul magmas involved mixing between felsic and mafic magma.
 The phenocryst compositions at Ciomadul are unlike these at other volcanoes in the Carpathians.
 The magmas derive from the upper mantle lithosphere, which underwent metasomatic alteration.

-Compositionally, the tephras of Ciomadul have been subdivided into two groups, one called Tuşnad‐type and the other Bixad‐type.
+Compositionally, the tephras of Ciomadul have been subdivided into two groups, one called Tușnad‐type and the other Bixad‐type.
 A large proportion of crystals in the rocks consists of antecrysts and xenocrysts, making radiometric dating of the rocks difficult.
 These include amphibole, biotite, feldspar and zircon.
 The zircons formed almost continuously over hundred thousands of years within Ciomadul's magma chamber, indicating a steady crystallization of the chamber.
+Differences in magma temperature, crystal content and the participation of pre-existent crystal mushes determine whether an eruption will be effusive or explosive.

 The temperature of the magma chamber has been estimated to be about 700–750 C, with heating of over 200 C-change occurring before some eruptions according to thermometry calculation.
 Volcanic activity was most likely triggered by the injection of basaltic magma into the felsic magma chamber before the actual eruption, as has been observed at other silicic volcanoes around the world, but the magma chamber probably kept being recharged even between eruptions.
 The amphiboles in the rocks formed at depths of 7–14 km.
 The magma output of Ciomadul is about 0.009 km3/kyr while magma chamber recharge may have reached 0.00013 km3/yr.